-- Distinction Without a Difference: He accuses communism and socialism of falling under this and says to call it what you like as there's very little difference between the two in "Ain't I Right".
+- Distinction Without a Difference: He accuses communism and socialism of falling under this in "Ain't I Right".

 - Driven to Suicide: The title character of "Feleena (From El Paso)", after her cowboy lover has died in her arms and she feels that she could no longer live without him; she takes her own life with his gun.

 - Epic Rocking: "El Paso" was nearly five minutes in an era when songs very rarely exceeded three minutes.
 It held the record for the longest #1 song before it was broken by "Hey Jude".

 - Foreshadowing: After Sundown in "The Ballad of Bill Thaxton" explains how he wins all his fights (he only fights just before sunset with his back to the West), he "said he wouldn't be with us tomorrow".

 - Later in the song, when Bill Thaxton confronts Sundown, the ranger gauges his distance by talking to Sundown, foreshadowing that he's blind.

 - Hand Cannon: The defining feature of the eponymous "Big Iron."